Methodology

 Ashwagandha

 Stress and cortisol evidence is roughly Grade B — 60-day RCTs of standardized extract lowered perceived stress and serum cortisol versus placebo.
-The direct-cognition evidence is thinner and smaller, so the cognition-specific grade is honestly Evidence: Grade C.
+The direct-cognition evidence is thinner and smaller, so the cognition claim doesn't inherit the stress grade.

 Ginkgo Biloba

-Evidence is more consistent for symptomatic mild cognitive impairment than for healthy adults, where controlled trials are mixed and large prevention trials were negative — so for a healthy-adult use case the grade is Evidence: Grade C, not higher.
+Evidence is more consistent for symptomatic mild cognitive impairment than for healthy adults, where controlled trials are mixed and large prevention trials were negative — so the healthy-adult use case can't borrow the clinical signal.

 Alpha-GPC

-Most positive cognition trials are in dementia or post-stroke recovery populations, and a large observational cohort flagged a stroke-risk association — an association, not proven causation, but enough to keep a healthy-adult use case at Evidence: Grade C.
+Most positive cognition trials are in dementia or post-stroke recovery populations, and a large observational cohort flagged a stroke-risk association — an association, not proven causation, but enough to grade the healthy-adult use case conservatively.

 Phosphatidylserine

-The persuasive trials used a bovine-cortex source in memory-impaired older adults; a direct RCT of the soy-derived form actually used in modern supplements — including this formula — failed to beat placebo at 300 or 600 mg/day.
-Wrong source, wrong population: a still-reasonable inclusion, but honestly Evidence: Grade C, not the grade the older trials might suggest.
+The persuasive trials used a bovine-cortex source in memory-impaired older adults; a direct RCT of the soy-derived form actually used in modern supplements failed to beat placebo at 300 or 600 mg/day.
+Wrong source, wrong population — an honest Grade C. We held PS to that grade, and it's the reason we cut it from the Core formula rather than carry a below-B active for appearances.

 Studied dose vs. label dose